Card Notes & Sources

 Card 44

-“This loop can “slide” off a sphere.”
-What’s actually meant is that this loop can shrink to a point.
-Also note that the sphere is a “three-sphere” and both the torus and sphere are examples of “three-manifolds.”
+“shrinks to a point” Note that the sphere is a “three-sphere” and both the torus and sphere are examples of “three-manifolds.”

 Card 45